Large Language Models for Robotics: A Survey: Introduction

 \section{Introduction}

 Humans possess exceptional proficiency in executing intricate and dexterous manipulation skills by integrating tactile, visual, and other sensory inputs.
 Research in the field of robotics aspires to imbue robots with comparable manipulation intelligence.
 Although recent advancements in robotics and machine learning have yielded promising results in visual mitigation and exploration learning for robot manipulation, there remains much to be accomplished in this area.
-Large language models (LLMs), such as BERT \cite{devlin2018bert}, Roberta \cite{liu2019roberta}, GPT-3 \cite{dale2021gpt}, GPT-4 \cite{sanderson2023gpt}, have emerged as significant research achievements in the field of artificial intelligence (AI) in recent years.
-Through deep learning techniques \cite{lecun2015deep}, LLMs can be trained on massive text corpora, enabling them to generate high-quality natural language text.
+Large language models (LLMs), such as DeepSeek \citep{deepseekai2024deepseekv3, wu2024deepseekvl2}, GPT-5\citep{GPT5}, Llama4 \citep{meta2025llama} have emerged as significant research achievements in the field of artificial intelligence (AI) in recent years.
+Through deep learning techniques \citep{lecun2015deep}, LLMs can be trained on massive text corpora, enabling them to generate high-quality natural language text.
 This development has sparked new thinking in natural language processing and dialogue systems.
-At the same time, the rapid advancement of robotics technology \cite{karoly2020deep,dorigo2021swarm} has created a demand for more intelligent and natural human-machine interaction.
+At the same time, the rapid advancement of robotics technology \citep{karoly2020deep,dorigo2021swarm} has created a demand for more intelligent and natural human-machine interaction.
 Combining LLMs with robots can provide robots with stronger natural language understanding and generation capabilities, enabling more intelligent and human-like conversations and interactions.
+We have presented the overview of robotics combined with LLM in Fig. \ref{fig: overview}.